Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search: Evaluation

-We describe the procedure of generating the datasets for our evaluation.
-First, we build two synthetic datasets. \textbf{Set 1} involves $B$ but each hospital does \textit{not} have its expansion limit $b_h$. \textbf{Set 2} involves $B$ as well as $b_h$ for each hospital.
-Note that the setting of Set 1 is similar to the experimental section in \cite{bobbio2021capacity}.
-Regarding the preference among the residents, we follow the setting of \cite{Goto:aij:2016}, which involves a parameter $\alpha>0$.
+Let us describe the procedure of generating the datasets.
+First, we build two synthetic datasets. \textbf{Set~1} involves $B$ but each hospital does \textit{not} have its expansion limit $b_h$. \textbf{Set~2} involves $B$ as well as $b_h$ for each hospital.
+Note that the setting of Set~1 is similar to the experimental section in \cite{bobbio2021capacity}.
+Regarding the preference among the residents, we follow the setting \cite{Goto:aij:2016}, which involves a correlation parameter $\alpha \ge 0$.
 Larger value of $\alpha$ implies a stronger correlation among the preferences.
-The details of the data generation are in Appendix~\ref{sec_synth_dgp}.
+Note that $\alpha=0$ (no correlation) corresponds to the setting of \cite{bobbio2021capacity}.
 We set $D := |\ED|=1,000$, and conduct experiments varying the parameters $H := |\EH|$, $B$, $b_h$, and $\alpha$.
-For each combination of parameters, we average the results for $10$ instances.
-Due to page limitation, we defer the results of Set 2 in the appendix.
+For each combination of parameters, we average the results for $10$ instances. \ifijcai \else The details of the data generation are in Appendix~\ref{sec_synth_dgp}.
+The limitation of this analysis in Appendix~\ref{subsec_analysis_rev}. \fi

 Second, we generate the dataset, \textbf{JRMP}, based on Japan Residency Matching Program 2007~\cite{kamada:aer:2015}, which matches medical hospital students (residents) with residency training programs.
 We extracted $1,287$ residents in the Tokyo district who match with $50+1$ ($1$ for a dummy) hospitals with a resident-side preference.
 We set $B \in \{10, 30\}$ for the limit of capacity expansion.
-For each $B$, we average the results for $10$ instances.
-We place the details of the dataset in Appendix \ref{sec_real_dgp}.
+For each $B$, we average the results for $10$ instances. \ifijcai \else We place the details of the dataset in Appendix \ref{sec_real_dgp}. \fi